-It is the policy of the Board of Examiners; that the home storage of State vV-ehicles be authorized in certain circumstances.; Hhowever, thise approval will be limited by individual justification based on convenience and benefit to the State, rather than the authorized driver.
-The department head-head or his/hertheir designee is granted the authorityauthorized to approve home storage of State vehicles for his/hertheir respective department.
-EachThe department head-directorhead shall establish policies outlining the process and the justification for the approval.
+It is the policy of the Board of Examiners, that the home storage of State vehicles be authorized in certain circumstances.; Hhowever, thise approval will be limited by individual justification based on convenience and benefit to the State, rather than the authorized driver.
+The department head director or his/hertheir designee is granted the authorityauthorized to approve home storage of State vehicles for his/hertheir respective department.
+Each The department head director shall establish policies outlining the process and the justification for the approval.
 The department must retain all documentation relevant to the policy per their department's records retention schedule.
 In general, home storage may be authorized only when less costly to the State or when a State vehicle must be used by the employee because the vehicle is specially marked or equipped.